 Subbasin Boundaries

 Subbasins are used by WAM to further subdivide the modeling domains discussed above in Section 3.2.1.1.
 The motivation for this is to separate surface water flow based on either natural or man-made flow paths on a finer scale than is possible at the sub-watershed level.
-Note that the terminology used by WAM is different from that used by the Coordinating Agencies; the “Subbasin” dataset input to WAM contains smaller-scale features than the “Subbasin” feature class included with the AHED.
+Note that the terminology used by WAM is different from that used by the Coordinating Agencies; the “Sub-basin” dataset input to WAM contains smaller-scale features than the “Sub-basin” feature class included with the AHED.